Corporate Governance Statement

 - Be responsible for identifying and nominating for the approval of the Board, candidates to fill board vacancies as and when they arise.

 The Executive Chairman and the CFO are the Company’s main contacts with investors, fund managers, the press and other interested parties.
 Following the announcement of the full year results, investor roadshows are carried out and at the Annual General Meeting, private investors are given the opportunity to question the Board.
-An AGM venue is provided both in the UK and in Australia.

 All resolutions for the AGM have in the past received strong support from shareholders.
 Should voting on a resolution receive a significant number of votes against it, the Company would seek to engage with shareholders to understand the reasons behind the result.

 The Company does not currently comply with principle 7, which requires the Company to carry out a formal Board performance evaluation.
 The Board will however keep this under review and work towards compliance with this principle.